 Watching Scarlett Moffatt present is part of the fun too, as she giggles her way through explaining the dishes and advises when not to eat something, like a piece of suspiciously pink chicken.
 Hey, we never said the participants could cook well.

-Last year, a batch of stars searched for socially distant love on Celebs Go Virtual Dating.
-Now, seven new famous faces have bubbled up with their potential matches in a mansion in Surrey, which means no chance of ghosting and a big win for the proximity principle (where people form relationships with those physically near to them).
+Seven famous faces bubble up with their potential matches in a mansion in Surrey, which means no chance of ghosting and a big win for the proximity principle (where people form relationships with those physically near to them).

 Dating experts Paul C Brunson and Anna Williamson, assisted by junior client co-ordinator Tom Read Wilson, are on hand to help DJ Tom Zanetti, reality stars Sophie Hermann, Curtis Pritchard and Chloe Ferry, actors Kimberly Hart Simpson and Karim Zeroual and businessman Wayne Lineker find luuuurve.